 Nutrients: High in calories, carbs, vitamin C, K, potassium, and phosphorus.

-Season: Its season runs from mid-July to mid-August in this country.
+Season: Its season is typically in summer, which runs from mid-July to mid-August in this country.

 How to eat: To prepare peach, you need a knife to peel its rind.
-Consuming the meat around the seed is preferable.
+Consuming the juicy flesh around the seed is preferable.
 Furthermore, you can dice the fruit and remove the seed before eating.

 After trying all fruits in the above sections, you can change the palate with these other Japanese fruits in this part.
 I hope you will love their flavor.

-Kiwi is a healthy fruit and famous in Japan and many other countries.
+Kiwifruit is very healthy and famous in Japan and many other countries.
 This fruit is native to China.
 It appeared in New Zealand in the 20th century and became famous worldwide later.
-The natives grew and consumed kiwi in the 1960s.
+The Japanese grew and consumed kiwifruit in the 1960s.

-Generally, Japanese kiwi is similar to many other kinds of kiwi globally.
-This fruit seems beautiful in the hairy and brown rind.
-The locals often peel the skin before enjoying it.
-The green and succulent flesh will make you want to try this fruit instantly.
+Generally, Japanese kiwifruit is similar to many other kinds of kiwi globally.
+This fruit seems beautiful in the hairy and brown rind, which should be peeled before enjoying it.
+Beneath the skin is a green and succulent flesh that will make you want to try this fruit instantly.

-The tartness is the dominant flavor of Japanese kiwi.
-It is acceptable to consume fresh kiwi.
-Furthermore, juices or baked goods made from kiwi also bring a fantastic taste.
+The tartness is the dominant flavor of Japanese kiwifruit.
+It is acceptable to consume fresh ones.
+Furthermore, juices or baked goods made from this fruit also bring a fantastic taste.
 Kiwi is a loved food of women to recover after giving birth.

-Nutrients: A source of calories, carbs, vitamin C, calcium, and potassium.
+Nutrients: A source of vitamin C, calcium, and potassium.

 Season: This fruit is popular in Japan from late winter to early spring.